gretarmark/gretarmark.github.io/_posts/2023-12-02-RMS-Control.md

 The RMS value is then obtained by taking the square root of the mean (average) of the squared values.
 This process is useful in situations where the magnitude of a signal is more relevant than its instantaneous values.
 For example, in electrical engineering, RMS is often used to express the average power of an alternating current (AC).

-Phil in "Phil's Lab" have already talked about this topic on his You Tube channel [2], but I wanted to take it a bit further and show how it is used in control theory.
+Phil in "Phil's Lab" has already discussed this topic on his You Tube channel [2], but I wanted to delve a bit deeper and demonstrate how it is used in control theory.

-The AC signal in the socket of your wall is a sine wave that have both positive and negative parts.
+The AC signal in the socket on your wall is a sine wave that has both positive and negative parts.
 A simple sine wave is given by

 $$f(t) = sin(t) \qquad \quad 0\leq t \leq 2\pi \qquad \qquad (1)$$